UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/features.md

   - [x] Students are able to submit assignments
   - [x] Students will be able to re-submit assignments if still within the submission window
   - [x] Students are able to anonymously / not anonymously leave feedback on other students’ assignments
-  - [x] Students (and Instructors) can create personal TODO's for each of their classes (Unique for each user and class)

 **Admin Features**
   - [x] Admin can view all data table information that exists on the database
-  - [x] Admins can manage role requests
+  - [x] Admins can send out notifications to all users

 **System Features**
   - [x] System will accept links such as google doc, google drive, github etc. as submission links
   - [x] The system will be able to compile the peer reviews and assign a numeric grade to a student based on the average of numeric peer review received
   - [x] The system should be able to provide notifications to students on when they're assigned items to review, reminder to submit review etc.
-  - [x] System has information help tags suited for each accessible page
-  - [x] System allows for PDF viewing if submissions or assignment details are PDF
-  - [x] System has the ability to send reports for students/instructors

 **Group-related Features**
   - [ ] _Students will be able to evaluate other group members on group-type assignments_
   - [ ] _Instructors are able to facilitate individual contribution reviews for group assignments_
   - [x] _Instructors will be able to create groups and assign students to them for group assessments and individual contribution assessments_

+**Bonus Features**
+- [x] System allows for PDF viewing if submissions or assignment details are PDF
+- [x] System has the ability to send reports for students/instructors
+- [x] System has information help tags suited for each accessible page
+- [x] Instructors are able to reply to any comments for an assignment
+- [x] Students (and Instructors) can create personal TODO's for each of their classes (Unique for each user and class)
+- [x] Admins can manage role requests